 Blurbs aren’t just for the back of your book cover.
 They will be used on the sales page of the sites where you sell your books as well as your website.
 You will also find that they will be requested for author interviews, book contests and free author sites.
 What is important to remember is that you don’t have to keep everything identical on these sites, and you can post variations of your blurb on various sites as a way to see what is working and what isn’t.
 There is a whole rule of thought as it relates to keywords as well, but since that is not something I am familiar with yet, I won’t be going into that.
 Suffice it to say, it is next on my list of things to learn about!

 As I mentioned before, portions of your blurb will come in handy for advertising, which has become a necessary evil in order to get anyone to find your book in the sea of titles out there.
 I highly recommend learning how to use a software program such as Canva or BookBrush in order to create your own graphics when the time comes.
 Save your money for the cover and editing which are, by far, the two most important things to spend your cash on.
-This is something I came up with quickly in Canva to announce my award earlier this year.
+This is something I came up with quickly in Canva to announce my award in 2019.

 Blurbs can also be placed in the back of your other books, as a way to entice your reader to check out other titles.
 The “back matter” of your book is a great place to give readers a call to action to sign up for your newsletter after giving them a taste of your other offerings.